The port of Dakar, Senegal

 Economic situation Strong role of small-scale enterprises

 The capital, Dakar, is a hub for trade in West Africa.
 Experts believe that Senegal will further enhance this role through the African Continental Free Trade Area (AfCFTA) and the expansion of its sea ports and road and rail networks.
+The country is hoping for significantly increasing revenue from the extraction of offshore oil and gas, which is now beginning.

 The impacts of COVID-19